 And no, endless swag and giveaways are not.

-Keeping a marketing cupboard (and in some cases warehouses) overflowing with branded knick knacks is a thing of the past.
+Keeping a marketing cupboard (or in some cases, warehouses) overflowing with branded knick knacks is a thing of the past.

 What is the purpose of the activation?

 What am I looking to accomplish?
 For example; do I want to just get attention and create buzz around my brand?
 Am I interested in rewarding performance?
 Am I looking to incentivise performance?
 Is it a client gift to mark a special occasion?
 Whatever the reason there needs to be a clear objective at the outset.